c2-d2/rase-pipeline/readme.md

 source activate rase
 ```

-Alternatively, the packages can be installed into the default Conda
+Alternatively, the packages can also be installed directly into the default
-environment, but this is not always reliable due to possible collisions with
+Conda environment.
+Nevertheless, this is not always reliable as there might be
-with the packages that have been installed previously (e.g., Python 2).
+collisions with packages that were installed previously.

 ```
 conda install prophyle ete3 pysam snakemake samtools parallel r-optparse
 ```

-Please note that, at some systems, the R package distributed by Conda might not
+Please note that, at some systems (especially in the HPC setting), the R
-be properly built.
-The solution is then to create the `rase` environment
+package distributed by Conda might not be properly built.
+The solution is then
-without `r-optparse`, and to install R and the Optparse package manually.
+to create the `rase` environment without `r-optparse`, and to install R and the
+Optparse package manually.

 **Cloning the RASE pipeline.**